-You can blame the golden hammer bias for the existing anti-patterns, i.e., either you over-rely on the traditional methodologies such as the waterfall, or you think you understand Agile to the core.
+You can blame the golden hammer bias for the existing anti-patterns, i.e., either you over-rely on the traditional methodologies such as the waterfall, or you think you understand Agile development solutions to the core.
 None of the two will help in fostering productivity.
 So, what can help is — understanding the anti-patterns in your project management process and looking for viable solutions to get rid of it.

 Here is a guide on scrum anti-patterns that introduces the top five agile anti-patterns to be aware of, along with corresponding recommendations on how to eliminate them.